kpoduska/PoduskaLab/content/pages/1about.md

 <p>

-<i>* Do you know the spherical cow joke in physics? <a href="https://en.wikipedia.org/wiki/Spherical_cow">Read it here.</a> This joke pokes fun at physicists, but it's one that we share around within the discipline to highlight what makes our approach to problems somewhat unique: by simplifying a problem, we can make it more tractable and easier to get a useful answer.
+<i>* Do you know the spherical cow joke in physics? <a href="https://en.wikipedia.org/wiki/Spherical_cow">Read it here.</a> This joke pokes fun at physicists, but it's one that we share around within the discipline to highlight what makes our approach to problems somewhat unique: by simplifying a problem, we can make it easier to get a useful answer.
 What's important here is that we know that we're not getting all of the details right -- we focus instead on getting a result that helps us move forward in our thinking, our planning, and our understanding.
 This at the core of how I do my research.
 It's a powerful approach!</i>

 <hr>